 During your Summer in Aix-en-Provence, you’ll live in a homestay.
 Living in a French home gives you an immediate, in-depth introduction to life in this new place.
 Not to mention, your host family will feed you delicious southern French cuisine!
 All hosts are carefully chosen and many have hosted American students for several years.
 Most of the home stay locations are a 15 to 35-minute walk from classes at IAU College.

-- Breakfast will be provided daily and six dinners per week
+- Breakfast provided daily and six dinners per week

-- Bed linens, pillow, and blankets will be available for students.
-You’ll need to provide your own towel.
+- Bed linens, pillow, and blankets; however, you’ll need to provide your own towel

 - Your room will be cleaned each week

-- Usually provided with one load of laundry per week
+- One load of laundry per week (usually)

-- Usually internet access at the home and you’ll have access to internet in cafés around the city.
+- Usually internet access is available; you’ll also have access to internet in cafés around the city

 After studying abroad, many students report that homestays are their favorite part of the experience.
 You’ll become a part of the family, be able to improve your French, and get insider tips for how best to enjoy Aix-en-Provence.